entur/gcp-auth-orb/README.md

   main:
     jobs:
       - do-something-with-gcloud:
+          context:
-          context: org-devstage-dev #or maybe dev if on gh/entur
+            - org-devstage-dev # or maybe dev if on gh/entur
+            - global #where $DOCKERHUB_LOGIN and $DOCKERHUB_PASSWORD stored
       - do-something-with-kubernetes:
           context: org-devstage-dev #or maybe dev if on gh/entur
 ```

 Available commands can be found in `src/commands`.
 Usage examples in `examples` and in `text/install-test.yml`

+NB!
+Add $DOCKERHUB_LOGIN and $DOCKERHUB_PASSWORD credentials in your context to log in to Docker hub
 ## Pack and publish orb

 Make sure you have the CircleCI CLI: